 And that, my friends, is me in a nutshell.

-I live in the land of “what if” — kind of like a laboratory full of ideas with vials, burners and smoke.
+I live in the land of “what if” — kind of like a laboratory full of ideas with vials, burners, and a whole lot of smoke.
 Sometimes that’s a very good thing.

 What if….